 Officers transferring from another force into the BTP whose pensions are protected in the Home Office may retain a form of protection on transfer, subject to confirmation from your current force regarding your current pension arrangements and subject to the approval of the British Transport Police Authority.
+It is your responsibility to ensure that the Recruitment team is aware of any level of protection that you may have.

-Those transferring from 30 or 35-year final-salary schemes in their host force will be offered the terms and benefits of BTP's 2007, 35-year pension scheme within the BTP.
+Those currently in protected 30 or 35-year final-salary schemes in their host force may be offered the terms and benefits of BTP's 2007, 35-year pension scheme.
 Those who are protected in a 35-year final-salary scheme in their host force, either in permanent or tapered protection, may retain their protection as per their current arrangement.
-Those currently enrolled in the CARE scheme in their host force will receive the terms and benefits offered by the BTP CARE scheme.
+Those currently enrolled in the CARE scheme in their host force, or those who have left service and are therefore no longer an active member of a Home Office pension, will receive the terms and benefits offered by the BTPFSF CARE scheme.